 Only a master can make the complicated simple.
 Only a master can see the simple point that others miss.

 John Wheeler points out in his short biographical memoir on Einstein that it wasn’t that he understood more about complicated things that made him impressive.
 It was that he understood the value of simplicty.

 Many a man in the street thinks of Einstein as a man who could only make headway in his work by dint of pages of complicated mathematics; the truth is the direct opposite.
 As Hilbert put it, “Every boy in the streets of our mathematical Gottingen understands more about four-dimensional geometry than Einstein.
 Yet, despite that, Einstein did the work and not the mathematicians.”
 Time and again, in the photoelectric effect, in relativity, in gravitation, the amateur grasped the simple point that had eluded the expert.

 Where did Einstein acquire this ability to sift the essential from the non-essential?
-For this we turn to his first job.

 In the view of many, the position of clerk of the Swiss patent office was no proper job at all, but it was the best job available to anyone with (Einstein’s) unpromising university record.
 He served in the Bern office for seven years, from June 23, 1902 to July 6, 1909.
 Every morning he faced his quote of patent applications.
 Those were the days when a patent application had to be accompanied by a working model.
 Over and above the applications and the models was the boss, a kind man, a strict man, a wise man.
 He gave strict instructions: explain very briefly, if possible in a single sentence, why the device will work or why it won’t; why the application should be granted or why it should be denied.